konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

         self.tokenizer = tokenizer
         self.path = None
 ```
-The class inherits from `AbstractFileSplittingModel`, so we run `super().__init__(categories=categories)` for proper
+The class inherits from `AbstractFileSplittingModel`, so we run `super().__init__(categories=categories)` to properly
-inheritance of the attributes. `tokenizer` will be used for going through the Document's text and separating it into
+inherit its attributes.
+The `tokenizer` attribute will be used to process the text within the Document, separating it
-Spans.
-We will use it to process training and testing Documents, as well as any Document that will undergo splitting.
+into Spans.
+This is done to ensure that the text in all the Documents is split using the same logic (particularly
-This is done to ensure that texts in all the Documents are split using the same logic (particularly tokenization by
+tokenization by separating on `\n` whitespaces by ConnectedTextTokenizer, which is used in the example in the end of the
-separating on `\n` whitespaces by ConnectedTextTokenizer, which is used in the example in the end of the page) and it
+page) and it will be possible to find common Spans.
+It will be used for training and testing Documents as well as any
-will be possible to find common Spans. `path` is a full path of the model-to-be-saved.
-Note: if you run fitting with one
+Document that will undergo splitting.  `path` is a full path of the model-to-be-saved.
+It's important to note that if
-tokenizer and then reassign it within the same instance of a model, all previously gathered strings will be deleted and
+you run fitting with one tokenizer and then reassign it within the same instance of the model, all previously gathered
-replaced by new ones.
+strings will be deleted and replaced by new ones.

 An example of how ConnectedTextTokenizer works:
 ```python